moderndatacompany/dataos.info/docs/resources/cluster.md

 Minerva offers multiple methods for interacting with its features and functionalities.
 The available options are provided below.

 ### **Minerva CLI**
 The Minerva CLI is a command-line-based interactive interface that enables users to run queries effectively.
-To learn more about how to setup Minerva CLI, click [here.](./cluster/minerva_client.md)
+To learn more, click on the link: [How to setup Minerva CLI.](./cluster/minerva_client.md)

 ### **Workbench**

 Workbench is a user interface (UI)-based query interface designed for data manipulation and exploration.
-Learn more about Workbench [here.](../interfaces/workbench.md)
+To learn more, navigate to the [Workbench](../interfaces/workbench.md) documentation.

 ### **Connect via Tableau, SPSS and Power BI**

 Users can leverage popular BI analytics platforms like Tableau, SPSS and Power BI to access data from DataOS via Minerva URL.
-To learn more about integration with Tableau, Power BI and SPSS, click [here.](../interfaces/atlas/bi_tools.md#integrations-with-external-applications).
+To learn more, navigate to the link: [How to connect Minerva with Tableau, SPSS, and Power BI.](../interfaces/atlas/bi_tools.md)

 ## Query Execution Optimization

 To achieve enhanced performance and cost efficiency when working with analytical workloads in DataOS, it is crucial to optimize your query execution on Minerva Clusters.
 The following considerations can assist you in accelerating your queries.
-For detailed information and guidance, please refer to the provided link: [Query Optimization.](./cluster/query_optimization.md)
+For detailed information and guidance, please refer to the provided link: [How to optimize query execution.](./cluster/query_optimization.md)

 ## Performance Tuning